webplatformco/project-image-animation/image-animation-property/README.md

 this change of focusability does enable the host page to know whether the image is animatable or not, which is otherwise not known from the `<img>` element.
+Similarly, the `:animated-image` pseudo-class also reveals whether an image is animated or not, including cross origin.
+Either of these effects could be blocked by invoking CORS, however, this proposal chooses not to.
 We argue that this is an acceptable trade-off:
 * There is not much to be gained from this information that isn't already known.
     * Whether an image is present at the target URL at all